Sznv91/graduation-TopJava/README.md

 # Known issues
 - Unhandled exception:
 An error that occurs when saving two users with the same email address was not handled.
-- Excessive hibernate access to the database.
-This is due to the use of spring data jpa.
-There is no possibility to manually manage transactions.
-Will be fixed in the future.
-- Hibernate cache not yet connected.
-Will be fixed in the future.
 - Not yet implemented test methods for REST controller and Spring Security.
 But their work is demonstrated in the SoapUi project.
 In the future, it is planned to release JUnit tests.